mishaurooj/RadStack/Results/plots/readme.md

 ```
 No plot is post-edited or manually adjusted.
 Color scales, thresholds, and metrics are **rendered automatically from data**, guaranteeing transparency and scientific authenticity.

-> “Every figure here speaks from data — not decoration.”